International Migrants Day

 Facts about International Migrants Day

-• The theme for International Migrants Day in 2024 will be Honoring the Contributions of Migrants and Respecting their Rights , and in 2023 was Free to choose whether to migrate or to stay.
+• The theme for International Migrants Day in 2024 was Honoring the Contributions of Migrants and Respecting their Rights , and in 2023 was Free to choose whether to migrate or to stay.

 • There are 65 million and counting refugees around the world.
 Most refugee are Syrian followed by Afghans, with 4.2 million and 2.6 million refugees, respectively.